 Our holidays reflect our lives in that they are typically very patterned.
 We have the same box of decorations, we go to the same houses, eat the same foods, and see the same people.
 So when our holiday pattern is thrown into chaos by a loss, it can be reassuring to develop a new pattern altogether.
 This pattern can include the person we lost, or not, but choose one that highlights positivity.
 This can be things like setting a seat for your loved one at the table, having pictures of them in the kitchen, releasing a balloon, or having everyone talk about their favorite memories of the recently departed.
 It’s ultimately up to you and your family.
 But integrating a new tradition can help you focus on the beautiful parts of your loved one’s life.

 The holidays can get very busy and generally overwhelming even if you haven’t suffered a loss.
-Anyone that has lost someone knows how physically exhausting mourning can be, and the last thing you need is too many things on your plate.
+Anyone who has lost someone knows how physically exhausting mourning can be, and the last thing you need is too many things on your plate.
 Making a schedule can help you plan for your holiday season and ultimately figure out what you can and can’t do.
 We can’t do it all.
 Focus on the events that feature positive people that you know will be uplifting and things that ultimately recharge your batteries.
 You don’t have to attend everything but need the social interaction for balance.

 Ask for help